tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Attack:** Charisma + Level vs. PD

-**Hit:** 2d6 x 10 negative energy damage, and the target is vulnerable (hard save ends, 16+).
+**Hit:** 2d6 x 10 necrotic damage, and the target is vulnerable (hard save ends, 16+).
 In addition, if the target drops to 0 hp from this attack, or drops to 0 hp before it saves against the vulnerable effect of this attack, raise it at the start of your next turn.
 It gains 100 hit points, and it is now under your control (hard save ends).
 If the creature was double-strength, its attacks now deal half damage.
 If it was triple-strength, they deal one third.

 **Miss:** Half damage